freeCodeCamp/freeCodeCamp/guide/english/cplusplus/loops/index.md

 	return 0;
 }
  ```
 Another type of for loop is the [Range-based for loop](https://en.cppreference.com/w/cpp/language/range-for).
-With the enhanced for loop, we can call a group of elements in a different way.
-The following example iterates through the array, a, and prints out each number.

  ``` c++
  #include<iostream>